midastruth/files.md/README.md

 - With portability in mind, everything is stored in **plain text files**
 - We don't use get* prefix for methods
 - No panics, errors are part of business logic
-- No generics and iterators for client code
+- No iterators for client code
 - If we are ignoring an error - we leave a WHY comment
 - We wrap errors all the time, we should add method's context
 - We prefer fakes/real implementations over mocks and stubs